 Involves extensive study of important novels of Latin American literature.
 Includes written and oral reports and covers authors such as Gabriel García Márquez, Isabel Allende, Juan Rulfo, Carlos Fuentes, etc.

-Requires permission of the chairperson of the Foreign Languages Department.
+Requires permission of the chairperson of the modern Languages Department.
 Study abroad and summer courses in Spanish, Mexican, or other Latin American universities are highly recommended.

 All advanced Spanish courses may be studied abroad.